 Baby Teeth

-The first baby teeth that come into the mouth are the two bottom front teeth around 6 to 8 months.
-Next, the 4 upper front teeth and the remainder of your baby’s teeth will appear periodically.
-At around 2 1/2 years old, your child should have all 20 teeth.
 Lastly, between the ages of 5 and 6, your child’s first permanent teeth will begin to erupt.
 Most children have a full set of baby teeth, also known as primary teeth, by the time they are 3 years old.
-When they reach 5 or 6, these teeth will start to fall out, making way for permanent teeth.
+When they reach 5 or 6, these teeth will begin to fall out, making way for permanent teeth.

 As with all teeth, baby teeth can be prone to cavities.
 Saving your child’s teeth by addressing these cavities prevents speech issues, late development, and eating issues.
 We offer sealants to prevent infection and premature removal of the tooth.